yingw787/voogasalad_TEAM/DESIGN/USE_CASES.md

 30. Users can override default sounds for units according to unit, action, condition, etc.
 31. Users can create and place powerups
 32. Authoring environment can set game to automatically generate powerups
+1. Create barriers that paths cannot cross over
+2. Enable enemies to crush each other when they overlap (or enable allies to shoot each other)
+3. Create resources to be gathered on screen (gold mine)
+4. Bundle cheats together with cutscenes or other tidbits
+5. Enable units to change from one faction to another (conversion, dart tower of truth, etc.)
+6. Create a hierarchy of towers so they evolve to wholly new towers otherwise unattainable, instead of just upgrading
+7. Enable multiplayer with multiple human players on the same game
+9. Create units that can hold units (vehicles, towers that hold archers, etc.)
+10. Enable units to have some resource drain with corresponding balance in power (Tesla tower that shoots lightning bolts but also needs a steady stream of electricity/coin to operate otherwise it will go dark)
+11. Enable destructible paths given multiple paths available
+12. Enable destructible towers
+13. Power-up hierarchy with special units/towers available to the player given a chosen hierarchy (range, melee, etc.)
+14. Create a Dungeons vs. Dragons type tower defense (vertical instead of horizontal)
+15. Units that can dynamically change size while on the board, or divide into multiple units (e.g. bacteria units)
+16. Enable regions on the map where units can have reduced health damage (trenches)
+17. Automatically upgrade units based on the level achieved, with corresponding attribute benefits (e.g. veterancy with greater accuracy)
+18. Units that help other units on the board (medic that heals, officer to increase morale, etc.)
+19. Have starting and ending points in the middle of the map (e.g. mole unit that borrows up through the ground)

 Use cases involving gameplay: